PronkLJ/crx10ial/robot_motion_planning/README.md

 There are two scripts that constrain movement, to ensure movement is valid in the real world.
 Their variables can be adjusted in add_ground_plane.cpp and add_ceiling_plane.cpp.
 Additionally, they can be disabled by commenting the node in robot_bringup/launch/control.launch.py and robot_bringup/launch/simulation.launch.py
+If desired, the dimensions of these constraints can be edited in their respective .cpp files.

+## Known bugs
+* Planning the path to the same position can lead to different trajectories, of which not all are possible with the physical robot (near-collission terminates the rest of the trajectory).